Safety and early efficacy of TranspoCART19 CAR‑T CD19 therapy in patients with refractory lupus nephritis (Phase I‑IIa)

 Who Can Join the Study?

-• Have received all routine vaccinations, including the full COVID‑19 vaccine series, before or during the screening period.
+• Have received all routine vaccinations and any extra shots recommended for people with weakened immune systems, including a full vaccination against SARS‑CoV‑2 (the virus that causes COVID‑19), before or during the screening period.

-• Be willing and able to read and understand the patient information sheet, give consent, and follow all study visits and tests.
+• Be able to read and fully understand the patient information sheet, agree to join the study, and follow all study visits and procedures.

-• If you are a sexually active man, you must use a condom from the day you join the study until at least 12 months after the treatment and until lab tests show the therapy cells are gone; you also must not donate semen during this time, even if you have had a vasectomy.
+• For women who could become pregnant, a negative blood or urine pregnancy test is required at screening, before conditioning, and before the infusion, and you must use a highly effective contraceptive method for the whole study.
+For sexually active men, you must use a condom from the start of the study until at least 12 months after the treatment and until special cells are no longer found in two consecutive blood tests; you also must not donate semen during that time, even if you are vasectomised.

-• Be between 18 and 65 years old and have a diagnosis of systemic lupus erythematosus (SLE) that meets the 2019 classification criteria.
+• Be between 18 and 65 years old and have a diagnosis of systemic lupus erythematosus (SLE) according to the 2019 EULAR/ACR (European League Against Rheumatism/American College of Rheumatology) classification criteria.

-• Have an estimated glomerular filtration rate (eGFR) of 30 mL/min/1.73 m² or higher (a measure of how well the kidneys filter blood) at least once during screening.
+• Have an estimated glomerular filtration rate (eGFR) of 30 mL/min/1.73 m² or higher, calculated with the CKD‑EPI (Chronic Kidney Disease Epidemiology Collaboration) equation, at least once during screening.
+This measures how well the kidneys filter waste.

-• Show significant protein loss in urine at screening, measured as a urine protein‑to‑creatinine ratio (UPCR) greater than 0.7 g/g (or urine albumin‑to‑creatinine ratio >0.5 g/g), or a 24‑hour urine protein amount over 0.7 g (or albumin ≥0.5 g) together with active lupus kidney disease on biopsy.
+• Show a urine protein-to-creatinine ratio (UPCR) greater than 0.7 g/g (or urine albumin-to-creatinine ratio greater than 0.5 g/g) in a spot urine sample, or protein loss in urine (proteinuria) greater than 0.7 g per 24 hours (or albumin greater than 0.5 g per 24 hours), together with active lupus nephritis on biopsy.
+This indicates excess protein leaking into the urine.

-• Be taking an ACE inhibitor, an ARB, and/or a mineralocorticoid receptor antagonist (with or without an SGLT2 inhibitor) for at least three months before screening, and the dose must have been stable for at least two weeks unless you cannot tolerate it or have other medical reasons.
+• Be taking an ACE inhibitor, an ARB (angiotensin receptor blocker), and/or a mineralocorticoid receptor antagonist (with or without an SGLT2 inhibitor) for at least three months before screening, and the dose must have been stable for at least two weeks.
+These medicines help protect the kidneys and control blood pressure.

 Who Cannot Join the Study?